-Unfortunately, like its predecessor, overcrowding and conflicts lead to prison unrest and violence, resulting in Walnut Street's closure in 1835.
+Unfortunately, like its predecessor, overcrowding and conflicts led to prison unrest and violence, resulting in Walnut Street's closure in 1835.
 But in view of its early success years, other states used it as a model for their prisons.
 Penitence, work, single cells and the separation of inmates by offense type became the underpinnings of corrections in the United States.

-By the late 18th century, incarceration was championed as a more humane form of punishment, at which time the first United States prisons were opened in New York, Massachusetts and Pennsylvania.
-Of the three, New York's Auburn Prison
+By the late 18th century, incarceration was championed as a

+more humane form of punishment, at which time the first United States prisons were opened in New York, Massachusetts and Pennsylvania.
+Of the three, New York's Auburn Prison proved to be the most favorable model for economic productivity